artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 2. Screenshot of WC - APG NIF/CIF/NIE field.
 Billing and shipping forms.

 == Changelog ==
+= 1.4 =
+* Added customization for the field label and placeholder.
+* Updated screenshot.
 = 1.3.0.2 =
 * Small fixes.
 * Removed all the changes of fields order.